kreamweb/Product-GTIN-EAN-UPC-ISBN-for-WooCommerce/readme.txt

 * `class` the class of wrapper container.
 By default is 'wpm_gtin'.
 * `class_wrapper` the class of wrapper code container.
 By default is 'wpm_gtin_code_wrapper'.

+= How can use a different GTIN label for specific products? = Inside the product editor page, open the “Inventory” tab, and fill out the field "Override GTIN Code Label"

 == Screenshots ==
 1. Settings Options Page of Product GTIN (EAN, UPC, ISBN) for WooCommerce.
 2. Product editor > Inventory > GTIN Code field.